ubirch/ubirch-protocol-python/examples/EXAMPLES.md

 ```
 $ python3 upp-anchoring-status.py -h
 usage: upp-anchoring-status.py [-h] [--ishash ISHASH] [--env ENV] [--ishex ISHEX] INPUT

-Requests the verification/anchoring of an UPP from the uBirch backend

-positional arguments:
-  INPUT                 input hash or upp path (depends on --ishash)

-optional arguments:
-  -h, --help            show this help message and exit
-  --ishash ISHASH, -i ISHASH
-                        sets if INPUT is being treated as a hash or upp path; true or false (default: False)
-  --env ENV, -e ENV     the environment to operate in; dev, demo or prod (default: dev)
-  --ishex ISHEX, -x ISHEX
-                        Sets whether the UPP input data is a hex string or binary; e.g. true, false (default: false)

-When --ishash/-i is set to true, the input argument is treated as a base64 payload hash.
-Otherwise, it is expected to be some kind of path to read a
-UPP from.
-This can be a file path or also /dev/stdin if the UPP is piped to this program via standard input.
 ```
 - `--ishash/-i` A boolean specifying whether the input data is a payload hash or an UPP.
 The payload hash is what is actually used to look up anchoring information about the UPP.
 This script can either extract it from a given UPP or just use the hash directly if provided.
 If directly provided, it must be base64 encoded (see the last example of this sub-section). `true` or `false`.
 - `--env/-e` The stage to check on.
 Should be the one the UPP was sent to. `prod`, `demo` or `dev`.